Prop Guardian Risk Manager – Full User Guide (MT4 & MT5)

 Example 2 – Monitoring only (no automatic closing)

-If you want visual + alerts only, without any automatic closing or locking:
+If you want visual monitoring + alerts only, without automatic close/delete or account locks:

 • Configure your limits as usual.